akshita5458/akshita5458/README.md

 ## 🚀About Me
-- 🎓 I'm currently pursuing a B.Tech in Computer Science with a specialization in Data Science at JSS Academy of Technical Education, Noida.
+- 🎓 I'm an Engineer done my B.Tech in Computer Science with a specialization in Data Science from JSS Academy of Technical Education, Noida.
 - 🪲 I'm well versed in Data Science Fundamentals,Machine Learning,Statistical Inference,Data Vizualization.
 - 🌱 I'm constantly learning and improving my skills in Data Analysis and Machine Learning and seeking the opportunities for the same.